rabbitmq/rabbitmq-website/site/quorum-queues.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-The quorum queue is a new (since 3.8) queue type for RabbitMQ implementing a durable, replicated FIFO queue based on the [Raft consensus algorithm](https://raft.github.io/).
+The quorum queue is a queue type for RabbitMQ implementing a durable, replicated FIFO queue based on the [Raft consensus algorithm](https://raft.github.io/).
+It is available as of RabbitMQ 3.8.0.

 The quorum queue type is an alternative to durable [mirrored queues](/ha.html) (a.k.a.
 HA queues) purpose built for a [set of use cases](#use-cases) where [data safety](#data-safety) is a top priority.
+This is covered in [Motivation](#motivation).

+Quorum queues also have important [differences in behaviour](#behaviour) and [limitations](#limitations) compared to classic mirrored queues.

 ### What is a Quorum?